A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: Conclusions

-The implementation of point-in-polygon algorithms for \textit{complex polygons} is error-prone since there are many special cases to be considered.
+The implementation of point-in-polygon algorithms for complex polygons is error-prone since there are many special cases to be considered.
 We presented a correct even-odd algorithm that prevents special cases by substituting a sequence of edges with an auxiliary edge.
+The correctness of the algorithm has been proven for all possible polygons, including complex polygons.
+The algorithm is also time-efficient since it is $\mathcal O(n)$ for polygons with $n$ vertices.